ahaywood/redwood-date-test/README.md

 However, when you get the date from the database, you can't simply feed it back into the `date` input.
 That's because the browser is returning a date object and the HTML form input needs a date formatted as a string: `YYYY-MM-DD`.

+This is not a bug with [RedwoodJS](https://redwoodjs.com) or [React Hook Forms](https://react-hook-form.com/) (RedwoodJS forms are powered by React Hook Forms).
+This is a limitation of the HTML date input.

 You can reformat it with a helper function like this:

 ```